-Old and tired emissions analysers stop working between December and March than at any other time.
+Old emissions testers are more likely to breakdown between December and March than at any other time.

 Over the cold winter months, you might experience condensation on the inside surface of your windows.
 Dealing with condensation can be handled by making some adjustments to your home, but when it comes to the garage and your emissions tester, it is more difficult to control.